-Apple and crabapple trees can beautifully enhance our landscape.
-Unfortunately, their aesthetic value is threatened by apple scab, a disease caused by the fungus Venturia inaequalis.
+Apple scab is a foliar leaf disease caused by the fungus Venturia inaequalis.